fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 SpookyHash is optimized for large objects and should give excellent performance for objects greater than about 96 byes, but has significant overhead for smaller objects.
-The code was designed for Little Endian compilers, and will give different results on Big Endian compilers, but the hash quality on those compilers is probably just as good.
+The code was designed for little-endian compilers, and will give different results on big-endian compilers, but the hash quality on those compilers is probably just as good.
 SpookyHash version 2 passes all of Reini Urban's SMHasher tests, and has one bad seed only when reduced to a 32 bit output.